Everything you need to know about wood for smoking the perfect turkey at your next barbecue.

 In today’s guide I’m going to show you the best wood for smoking turkey, as well as some helpful tips and recommended brands.

 If you want to add a little bit of complexity to your smoke flavor, then consider adding a touch (and I mean just a touch) of hickory too.
-This will help add a little bit extra smoke to it, and compliments the cherry well.
+This will help add a little bit extra smoke to it, and complements the cherry well.

 Recommended cherry wood: Traeger Cherry Wood Chips